Liverpool boss Jurgen Klopp concedes Premier League title hopes are over following Leicester collapse

 Jurgen Klopp has publicly admitted for the first time that Liverpool's hopes of retaining their Premier League title are over following the 3-1 defeat at Leicester.

-Alisson suffered another nightmare as a late collapse at the King Power Stadium left Liverpool 10 points adrift of leaders Manchester City, who have two games in hand over the champions ahead of their evening kick-off with Tottenham.
+Alisson suffered another nightmare as a late collapse at the King Power Stadium left Liverpool 13 points adrift of leaders Manchester City, who have one game in hand after they beat Tottenham 3-0 on Saturday Night Football.

 The goalkeeper gifted Jamie Vardy Leicester's second in their comeback, as the Foxes scored three times inside a dramatic final 14 minutes to clinch a dramatic win which boost their own Champions League qualification hopes.